Austria says it is putting its COVID-19 vaccine mandate on ice | Health

 Austria says it is putting its COVID-19 vaccine mandate on ice

-Austria is suspending its COVID-19 vaccine mandate, its ministers for health and constitutional affairs said on Wednesday, six days before fines for breaches were due to start being handed out.
-The measure has been in effect since Feb.
+Austria is suspending its COVID-19 vaccine mandate, its ministers for health and constitutional affairs said on Wednesday, six days before fines for breaches were due to start being imposed.
+The measure, the most sweeping in the European Union as it applied to all adults with few exceptions, has been in effect since Feb.
 5, but enforcement was only due to begin on March 15.

+"We will...suspend the vaccine mandate in accordance with the principle of proportionality," constitutional affairs minister Karoline Edtstadler told a news conference.
+"Why?
+Because there are many convincing arguments at the moment that this infringement of fundamental rights is not justified."

-The decision to introduce it was announced in November, before the wider emergence of the highly contagious but less severe Omicron variant in Austria.
-The strain on intensive-care units has since eased.
-Politically, the vaccine mandate - the most sweeping measure of its kind in the European Union, applying to all adults - has become a liability for the conservative-led government and the favorite target of the far-right and anti-vaccination Freedom Party, the third-biggest in parliament.
+The decision to introduce the mandate was announced in November, before the wider emergence of the highly contagious but less severe Omicron variant of the coronavirus in Austria.
+Because Omicron has tended to cause fewer severe cases than previous variants, the strain on intensive-care units has eased.
+Politically the vaccine mandate has become a liability for the conservative-led government and the favourite target of the far-right and anti-vaccination Freedom Party, the third biggest in parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)